-Isaiah 5:15 So the common man will be humbled and the man of importance abased, The eyes of the proud
+Isaiah 5:15 So the common man will be humbled and the man of importance abased.
+The eyes of the proud also will be abased.

 Isaiah 25:12 The unassailable fortifications of your walls (Moab) Hewill bring down, Lay low and cast to the ground, even to the dust.